The Public Is Growing Tired of Trump's Tweets, Says Voter Survey

 At least that shows the Tweets aren't edited by someone else.

-Just proves democrats aren't that smart (Score:4, Insightful)
+Just proves democrats aren't that smart (Score:5, Insightful)

 Trump keeps making a fool of himself.
 Why would anyone opposed to his agenda want to muzzle him?
 Even with both feet in his mouth, he keeps proving that his mental faculties are questionable, that he doesn't understand how the real world works. and that Republicans nominated and elected the worst-qualified president in history.